xenial-io/Tasty/README.md

 This project uses `dotnet format` to keep the code base consistent.
 If the build fails, you can use `build format` to automatically format code against the rules defined.

+### Bypass checks

+By default when you commit the message is linted and before you push changes a default integration build is started.
+To bypass this behavior you can add `--no-verify` to the `git commit` or `git push` commands.

 ---

 <div>Icons made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>